 1. Set your budget to buy ammo automatically every month.
 I put $20/month towards my ammo, even though I may only need to purchase it a few times a year.
 But instead of paying $100+ those few times per year, my ammo “bank account” pools ammo each month.
 So, when I’m ready, I can just request my ammo through AMMO² to be sent directly to my house!
 You can also have it set up as an auto-delivery if you’re a more regular shooter.
 AMMO² gives me the ability to budget for my ammo every month (or paycheck).
-And men- this will keep yo’ ladies happy if you stay in budget for your hobbies!
+And men- this will keep yo’ ladies happy if you stay on budget for your hobbies!

 2. Throw out your internet searches for “deals on ammo.”
 Googling for “cheap ammo” or “where to find cheap ammo” is like a never-ending rabbit hole of searches.
-Now, AMMO² isn’t always the lowest priced ammo you’ll find, but it’s convenience outweighs internet searching.
-Their prices are comparable to any online retail store and they print the price on the caliber page, the invoice and your inventory so you always know the price per round you are paying.
+Now, AMMO² isn’t always the lowest-priced ammo you’ll find, but its convenience outweighs internet searching.
+Their prices are comparable to any online retail store and they print the price on the caliber page, the invoice, and your inventory so you always know the price per round you are paying.
 No shadiness.
 You can accumulate ammo without getting an immediate shipment which saves on shipping and lets you buy a large amount of ammo over time in small monthly amounts.

 3. Ditch the sporting goods store (for buying ammo).
 As I mentioned earlier, there are not any sporting goods stores super close to me.
-I live in Dallas, so you’d think I could hop, skip or jump to just about any place, but unless I go to Academy or a hard-to-find small gun store, the closest big box retailer is about 20 miles from my house.
+I live in Dallas, so you’d think I could hop, skip, or jump to just about any place, but unless I go to Academy or a hard-to-find small gun store, the closest big box retailer is about 20 miles from my house.
 So, whether you’re in a big city or rural town, getting it delivered whenever you’re ready for it will make your hunting life so much easier!
 Each box can be packed with a variety of brands and bullet weights, so I can try new brands I can’t (easily) find locally!
 They have over 75 different calibers and 200 variations so whatever you shoot, they’ll likely have on hand!
-You can also buy and have magazines, gun parts and cleaning supplies you’d already have to buy shipped with your ammo.
+You can also buy and have magazines, gun parts, and cleaning supplies you’d already have to buy shipped with your ammo.
 Shipping is a flat $15 for all orders and FREE for shipments over $250.
 One less trip to the store!

 Want an insider trading tip?
 They do limit what new subscribers see, so, if you don’t see what you’re looking for right away, shoot them an email, or go here for an expanded selection.
 You have to get behind the new subscriber section before you can see all the other calibers they offer.